Increasing Waste Literacy to Fight Plastic Pollution

 Our Mission

-We aim to connect people and increase literacy concerning material consumption and waste with fun, creative and practical actions.
-We use education, public outreach and scientific research to deliver evidence-based solutions to decrease solid waste and promote a circular economy.
+- Connect people and increase literacy concerning material consumption and waste with fun, creative and practical actions.

 Our Vision